Why should I choose to send my child to a GSNENY summer camp?

 If you answered “YES” to most of these questions, then your daughter is ready for an exciting Summer Camp Experience.

-Does my daughter have to be a Girl Scouts to attend camp?
+Does my daughter have to be a Girl Scout to attend camp?

 Is financial assistance available?